 - Perform an act based on Star Wars but written in Shakespearian language and technique!

 I highly recommend this course, and Freddie is having a blast completing it.
-Download it here you won’t regret it.
+Download the Shakespeare introductory course now you won’t regret it.
 We are having so much fun, and I’m learning so much too.

 Whether you follow the above course or make your own unit study you need to at the very least purchase these two books: